firefly-iii/docs/docs/docs/firefly-iii/installation/self-hosted.md

 2. [Firefly III in Ubuntu 20.04 and proxmox](https://gist.github.com/Engr-AllanG/34e77a08e1482284763fff429cdd92fa)
 3. [Firefly III scripted installer](https://github.com/runlevel-4/firefly-iii-automation)

-In case you want to use one of the languages that Firefly III is equipped with, make sure you have installed the necessary locales.
+In case you want to use one of the languages that Firefly III is equipped with, install the necessary locales.
 For Debian / Ubuntu for example, use `sudo apt install language-pack-nl-base && sudo locale-gen`.

 ## Preparing your server